bespinian/blog/content/posts/kubernetes-chargeback.md

 >
 > As opposed to CPU, memory is an incompressible resource.
 This means that Kubernetes cannot take away memory from a process other than killing it completely, which is not the case when the CPU is congested.
 >
 > This means, that you should set requests and limits differently for memory than for CPU.
-For example, if your process uses 500 MB memory at the 99th percentile, you must set memory requests to a value higher than 500 MB (e.g. 750 MB), to avoid having it killed regularly.
+For example, if your process uses 500 MB memory at the 99th percentile, you must set memory requests to a value higher than 500 MB (e.g., 750 MB), to avoid having it killed regularly.

 ### Encourage Automatic Scaling